Kolmogorov-Arnold Chemical Reaction Neural Networks for learning pressure-dependent kinetic rate laws: Methodology

 where $A, B, C, D$ are the reactants and products and the corresponding $\nu_i$ are their stoichiometric coefficients, with a rate defined by the logarithmic form of the Arrhenius and mass action laws,

 Here $n_{A, i}$ and $n_{B, i}$ are the reaction orders, $E_{a, i}$ is the activation energy, $A_i$ is the frequency factor, and $b_i$ is the non-linear temperature factor.
-When wrapped into a neural network structure, the model can be solved forward, compared against training data, and then differentiated for iterative updates \cite{chen_neural_2019}.
+When wrapped into a neural network structure (a vanilla CRNN), the model can be solved forward, compared against training data, and then differentiated for iterative updates \cite{chen_neural_2019}.